andrewpey/vtland/_posts/2018-11-25-intro-to-transport-hubs.md

 Now, instead of selling goods directly from the station, we can unload them into trucks first and then deliver directly to customers to obtain maximum profit.
 And this is where *Transport Hubs* come into play.

-The Transport Hub is a group of buildings (*hub modules*), adjacent to each other, that can transfer goods between each other without any medium.
+The Transport Hub is a group of adjacent buildings (*hub modules*) that can transfer goods between each other without any medium.
 To form a hub all that is needed is to build a truck station next to an existing train station.

 {% include img.html src="/assets/posts/20181125-162016.png" %}